GluuFederation/docs-cb-prod/docs/source/index.md

 ### Remote installation

-To setup your Gluu Server to leverage a remote Couchbase Server, following the instructions below.
+To set up the Gluu Server to leverage a remote Couchbase Server, follow these instructions.

 #### Install and configure Couchbase